PrefectHQ/prefect/docs/guides/host.md

 ## Notifications

 When you use [Prefect Cloud](/cloud/) you gain access to a hosted platform with Workspace & User controls, Events, and Automations.
 Prefect Cloud has an option for automation notifications.
-The more limited Notifications option is provided for the self-hosted Prefect server.
+The more limited Notifications option is provided for the self-managed Prefect server.

 Notifications enable you to set up alerts that are sent when a flow enters any state you specify.
 When your flow and task runs changes [state](/concepts/states/), Prefect notes the state change and checks whether the new state matches any notification policies.
 If it does, a new notification is queued.